olleyt/aws-bootcamp-cruddur-2023/journal/week6.md

 6. Fargate will look for 'latest' tag but we probably shall use tags in real DevOps life

-## Deploy Backend Flask app as a service to Fargate :white_check_mark:
+## Deploy Backend Flask app as a service to Fargate
 [stream link](https://www.youtube.com/watch?v=QIZx2NhdCMI&list=PLBfufR7vyJJ7k25byhRXJldB5AiwgNnWv&index=58)
 1. Login to the AWS ECS console
 2. go to our cruddur cluster.
 You'll see tabs 'Services' and 'Tasks'.
 The difference is that service is continiously running whereas tasks kills itself when it finished its job (better suited for batch jobs).
 We want a service because we are running a web application.